 ***For proper nutrition, you need to dose a MINIMUM of TWO species of phytoplankton.***

-***It is critical to dose BOTH green (high in EPA) and brown (high in DHA) species.***
+***It is critical to dose BOTH high-EPA (typically "green") and high-DHA (typically "brown") species.***

 ***In order to receive the benefits of nutrient consumption, the product must be LIVE.***

 ***Avoid products with additives that could be potentially harmful to your reef.***

 Delbeek, J. C., & Sprung, J. (2005).
 The Reef Aquarium: Science, Art, and Technology.
 Ricordea Pub.

 Hentschel, B. T., & Shimeta, J. (2008).
 Suspension Feeders.
 Encyclopedia of Ecology.

 Hoff, F. H., & Snell, T. W. (1987).
 Plankton culture manual.
 Florida Aqua Farms Inc.

 Levinton, J. S. (2009).
 Marine Biology: Function, biodiversity, ecology.
 Oxford University Press.